-The Council has discretion to offer an early payment reduction if a landlord pays the penalty charge within 14 days beginning with the day the penalty charge notice is served; (subject to representations being made).
-A £1,000 early payment reduction has been built into the charging structure for the first offence only.
+The Council has discretion to offer an early payment reduction if a landlord pays the penalty charge within 14 days beginning with the day the penalty charge notice is served.
+For penalties issued for offences committed on or after 1st February 2020, the option of an early payment will be offered for first offences that reduces the punitive element of the penalty charge by one penalty point in line with the charging structure which is displayed in Table 2.